deislabs/hippo-docs/content/getting-started/webassembly.md

 Some languages such as AssemblyScript, C, C#, Go, Rust, and Swift support compiling to target **wasm**, so that the resulting binary is ready to be executed by a WebAssembly runtime.
 There are many WebAssembly runtimes out there, such as [wasmtime] (used by Hippo) and [wasm3].
+This means that you can often continue coding in your favorite language and with familiar developer tools and immediately target WebAssembly immediately.

 [wasmtime]: https://wasmtime.dev/
 [wasm3]: https://github.com/wasm3/wasm3

 ### WebAssembly System Interface (WASI)

-This isolation is great for security, but poses a challenge to developers when implementing traditional workloads.
+Running in an isolated sandbox is great for security, but poses a challenge to developers when implementing traditional workloads.
 Questions immediately come up such as _How do I serve static files associated with my application?_ or _How do I communicate via sockets?_

-WebAssembly System Interface (WASI) defines an API through which WebAssembly modules that are not running in a web browser can interact with its environment and the outside world.
+WebAssembly System Interface (WASI) defines an API through which WebAssembly modules that are not running in a web browser can interact with its environment and the outside world, specifically with the filesystem and network.
-WASI is a modular interface, and is still evolving, but for the moment the most interesting bits of WASI enable a module to interact with the filesystem and networking.

 Not all languages support WASI yet, currently AssemblyScript, C, Rust, and Swift can be compiled to target **wasm32-wasi** so that WASI support is baked into the resulting binary.

 ### WebAssembly Gateway Interface (WAGI)

+Another common question that immediately comes up is _Can I use WebAssembly to implement microservices_?
+Luckily the answer will soon be yes!

 WebAssembly Gateway Interface (WAGI) allows you to run WebAssembly WASI binaries as HTTP handlers, and was inspired by CGI.
 Back in the day, web servers such as Apache, had support for writing HTTP request handlers in any language, as long as it adhered to the Common Gateway Interface (CGI).